Luc4sguilherme/Steam-levelup-BOT/README.md

 - Automatic update the database to keep in track of every appid and his sets
 ### Handle donations
 - You can enable/disable donates on your bot
+### Suppliers
+- You can enable/disable the bot to handle suppliers (!sell commands)
+### Currency Management
+- You are able to enable/disable any type of currency, that way you can make a very specific bot (i.e a bot who only accept hydra keys)
+### Commands Management
+- You can enable/disable commands specific
 ### BBCodes
-- Some commands like !commands and !admin was builded to show in a stylized bbcode
+- Some commands like !help and !admin was builded to show in a stylized bbcode
 ### Booster Packs
 - Easy Manage your booster packs, or just open them by using admin commands
 ### Trade Messages